kubeflow/website/content/docs/other-guides/troubleshooting.md

     path: "/mnt/pv3"
 EOF
 ```
 Once created the scheduler will successfully start the remaining three pods.
-The PVs may also be created prior to running any of the `kfctl.sh` commands.
+The PVs may also be created prior to running any of the kfctl commands.

 ## OpenShift
 If you are deploying Kubeflow in an [OpenShift](https://github.com/openshift/origin) environment which encapsulates Kubernetes, you will need to adjust the security contexts for the ambassador and Jupyter-hub deployments in order to get the pods to run.